 Their site says “Guests may also bring non-alcoholic beverages as carry-on items on boarding day.
 Non-alcoholic beverages may not exceed 12 standard (17 oz.) cans, bottles or cartons per stateroom.
 Milk and distilled water brought on for infant, medical, or dietary use are permitted.”

-Norwegian used to have a similar policy to Princess in that you can pretty much bring whatever you like onto the ship with you (non-alcoholic, of course).
-Now that’s changed and beverages aren’t allowed on the ship.
+Norwegian used to have a policy that allowed you to bring drinks aboard with you when you boarded the ship.
+Now that’s changed and beverages aren’t allowed when boarding.

 According to the website: “Effective for sailings July 15, 2016 and beyond, guests are prohibited from bringing any beverages — including liquor, beer and non-alcoholic drinks such as water, soda and juices — on board either as carry-on or checked luggage.”

-The only exception is that purified or distilled water in sealed containers for medical devices like CPAPs or baby formula are OK.
+The only exception is that purified or distilled water in sealed containers for medical devices like CPAPs or baby formula are OK, but you do need to contact the cruise line ahead of time to verify an exception.

 Unfortunately, that means you’ll have to leave your soda at home.

-Disney doesn’t specifically point out non-alcoholic beverages as not being allowed, they strangely don’t mention them as being prohibited either.
+Disney doesn’t specifically point out non-alcoholic beverages as not being allowed on their website, but they also aren’t mentioned them as being prohibited either.

-One thing to know is that soda and water are available on the ship at no charge if you get them from the beverage stations on board (one of the few cruise lines with free soda), Still, many people want to bring their own.
+One thing to know is that soda and water are available on the ship at no charge if you get them from the beverage stations on board (one of the few cruise lines with free soda), Still, many people want to bring their own favorite beverage.

 In that case, you can bring your own, but soda and water should be unopened and brought in your carry-on luggage, NOT in your checked suitcases.
 We haven’t found any specific limits on how much you can bring aboard, but we would suggest being reasonable and only bring a case or less.